 For many people, stepping off a plane into Kathmandu is an exhilarating shock - the sights, sounds and smells can quickly lead to sensory overload.

-Trekking in Nepal Himalaya - Western Nepal (Chapter)
+Trekking in Nepal Himalaya - Eastern Nepal (Chapter)

-This is the Western Nepal chapter from Lonely Planet's Trekking in the Nepal Himalaya guidebook.
+This is the Eastern Nepal chapter from Lonely Planet's Trekking in the Nepal Himalaya guidebook.

 Everest Base Camp & Kala Pattar